-MELINDA: Yes, you’re right.
+MJ: Yes, you’re right.
 This is our first really clear glimpse of Ewon’s lying for self-preservation, something that happens a lot, and which I don’t even totally disapprove of, I find, which is interesting for me as a reader.

 Then, later, when Byungsoo re-enters the story, it’s Mookyul we end up learning things about—namely that he’s smarter and more forgiving than I had realized, though it all seems so obvious once it’s out there.

 MICHELLE: We start to see new facets of Mookyul once he’s given up everything for Ewon.
 It’s like he can relax at last because Ewon has come back to him.
 There’s a great scene early in volume six just after they’ve been reunited when he is still clearly himself and yet exudes a completely different vibe, saying, “It’s strange… I have nothing left now.
 But I’m happy.”